amaan-igs/tf-gitlab-groups/README.md

 ## License

-This module is licensed under the MIT License.
+This module is licensed under the Apache 2.0 License.
 See [LICENSE](./LICENSE) file for details.

 ## Changelog

 See [CHANGELOG.md](./CHANGELOG.md) for version history and changes.

+## Maintainer

+This module is maintained by [Amaan Ul Haq Siddiqui](https://github.com/amaan-igs).

 ---